Blue wildebeest are pretty cool in their unique ugliness. I guess I have a fondness for the “weird looking” animals… another one I like is the Roan.

 According to an African legend, God made blue wildebeest from bits and pieces that were left over after He had finished creating all the other animals.
 He gave it the face of a mule, a goat’s beard, the horns of a cow, and the body of a horse.
 He goes by a variety of names.
 The Afrikaners call him “wildebees”, the Dutch call him “gnoe”, in Kiswahili it is “nyumbu”, the Xhosa say “i-ngu”, and the Bushman know him as “!nu”.
 The Germans have (in my opinion) the best name for him; Streifengnu.
 This animal, known by the ancient ones as “The Old Fool of the Veld”, is the unmistakable Blue Wildebeest of Africa.
 The name “Blue Wildebeest” derives from the silvery blue sheen on his short-haired hide, differentiating this species from the more drab Black Wildebeest.

 Weight: 440 – 600 lbs (male); 370 – 516 lbs (female)

 Height: 46 – 57 inches

-If I get one, I think I will just do a European Mount.
-I’ve seen the tanned hides before and they make great rugs with the subtle blue shine.
-I might think about that too… but I need to be aware of my budget on this trip.
-I’ll be featuring more of the species I hope to hunt on this trip soon…
+I got one on my last African Safari, I think I will just do a European Mount.
+I’ve seen the tanned hides before and they make great rugs, much like a zebra with the subtle blue shine, or maybe make some pillows.
+I might think about that too… decisions, decisions. -CORY GLAUNER